 Typical American Food in New York

 Going for dinner at Virgil’s Southern-style barbecue restaurant?
-Order ‘train wreck fries’ as a starter for the table.
+Order ‘Trainwreck Fries’ as a starter for the table.
 I know it doesn’t sound too appetising, but trust me.
 It’s actually a pile of fries, bacon, cheese, and other good stuff.
 I then recommend choosing the pulled pork, truly delicious.
-Other typical specialities on the menu include mac and cheese and hushpuppies, for example.
+Other typical specialities on the menu include mac and cheese and crispy hush puppies, for example.
 They even make their own sauces, you’ll always have about four of them on your table.
 The interior is spacious and tidy, it’s a great place to visit with (small) children.

-A bit like Virgil’s, only the quality of food is a little lower, and the atmosphere, is much better.
-You’ll find Cowgirl in a quaint street of the attractive neighbourhood: Greenwich Village.
-They’ve selected the decor with the utmost care: it’s like you just walked into a Spaghetti Western, only, they don’t serve spaghetti.
-They do serve other pasta dishes though, and all with a ‘Western twist’.
-Mozzarella sticks with bacon and fresh jalapeños and a cowboy steak accompanied by green chilies and sun-dried tomatoes, to name a few.
+This restaurant feels like you just walked into a Spaghetti Western, only they don’t serve spaghetti.
+The atmospheric Cowgirl is located on a quaint street in the charming neighbourhood of West Village.
+All dishes are served with a ‘Western twist’.
+Roasted jalapeños stuffed with grilled shrimp and wrapped in bacon, and a Texas chili, to name a few.
 Make sure you save some space for ‘New York’s best dessert’: baked potato ice cream.
 It’s like a baked potato, only the taste is quite different.
 Let them surprise you!
 You can visit this place for lunch and dinner.
 It’s all very low-key, you can easily get away with wearing a baseball cap, not a problem at all.

 Freemans Restaurant is a typical New York restaurant.
 It’s located at the end of an alley, making it mysterious and not so easy to find on your own.
 There is a lot of atmosphere here and it feels like a small-scale tavern.
 On the menu, you can find options like steak, mashed potatoes, and a burger.
 I had the latter and thought it was really tasty.